Validating the delivery

 Analyzing the delivery

-Check the result of the analysis before clicking Confirm delivery to send the message to the specified target.
+After checking the result of the analysis, you will be able to click Confirm delivery to send the message to the specified target.
 A confirmation message lets you launch the delivery.

 Click the Change the main delivery target link if the number of messages to send does not match your configuration.
 This lets you change the definition of the target population and re-start the analysis.

-The delivery parameters Analysis tab lets you define a set of information concerning the preparation of messages during the analysis phase.
+The Analysis tab of the delivery properties lets you define a set of information concerning the preparation of messages during the analysis phase.

 This tab gives access to the following options:

-- Label and code of the delivery : the options concerning this section of the screen are used to calculate the values of these fields during the delivery analysis phase.
-The Calculate the execution folder during the delivery analysis field computes the name of the folder that will contain this delivery action during the analysis phase.
+- Label and code of the delivery : the options in this section are used to calculate the values of these fields during the delivery analysis phase.
+The Compute the execution folder during the delivery analysis field computes the name of the folder that will contain this delivery action during the analysis phase.

-- Approval mode : this field lets you select the type of delivery approval.
-The approval modes are presented in Validation process with typologies .
+- Approval mode : this field lets you define manual or automatic delivery once analysis is complete.
+The validation modes are presented in the Changing the approval mode section.

 - Log SQL queries generated during the analysis in the journal : this option adds the SQL query logs to the delivery journal during the analysis phase.